Difference Between Cost and Expense

 What is the Expense?

-Another example is pre-payment of rent of USD 600 for the next 10 years which will be accounted for in the balance sheet as a prepaid expense.
-Now, the prepaid expense is to be spread out across 10 years at USD 60 annually as rent expense and this is another example of expense.
+Another example is the pre-payment of rent of USD 600 for the next 10 years, and we account for this in the balance sheet as a prepaid expense.
+Now, the prepaid expense is to be spread out across 10 years at USD 60 annually as rent expense, and this is another example of expense.

 Cost vs. Expense Infographics